 Jump to:

-What is black chicken?
+What is Black Chicken?

 Black chicken, also known as Silkie chicken, is often used in Chinese cooking to make soups, especially herbal ones.
-These are not black feathered chickens by the way- in fact, ironically, they have white, very fluffy feathers.
+These are not black feathered chickens by the way.
+In fact, ironically, they have white, very fluffy feathers.

-Instead of black feathers, Silkie chickens are black all the way down to their bones: the skin is pure black and the meat as well as bones a grey-dish black.
-(The earlobes are blue though!)
 Although we're not 100% sure where they originated, most ancient documents indicate China- the earliest Western record is by Marco Polo, who mentioned a "furry chicken" that he saw on his travels.

-Fun fact: the name "silkie chicken" comes from the fact that the plumage is supposed to feel very silky and nice to the touch!
+Fun Fact: the name "silkie chicken" comes from the fact that the plumage is supposed to feel very silky and nice to the touch!

 Note: silkie chicken is different from the Ayam cemani chicken, which is common in Indonesia.